-Questions and Answers.
-Given through a Spirit controlling a Gentleman Medium Visiting our Circle.
+Questions and Answers, Given through a Spirit controlling a Gentleman Medium they must have that Intelligence invested with a form or shape.

-Q. Do you have rivers, lakes, and other streams of water in the spirit land similar to those on earth?
+O. Do you have rivers, lakes, and other streams of water in the spirit land similar to those on earth?
 A. We do, and to us they are as real.
 But they exist not in the crude state that yours do.